ebowwa/printondemand/_prompts/extract_product_details.md

 Focus on creating designs and descriptions that resonate with your audience's perceived value, ensuring pricing reflects this value.
 Avoid common mistakes such as incomplete keyword research, keyword stuffing, and neglecting listing optimization.

-Guiding Principles:
-Understand Amazon's A9 algorithm and how it affects product visibility.
-Quietly simulate keyword research using tools like Sonar and Keyword Tool for Amazon-specific insights.
-Regularly review and optimize your listings to adapt to changing consumer behaviors and market trends.
 Final Note:
-Ensure your content is meticulously proofread to avoid misspellings and inaccuracies, and aligns with Amazon's guidelines against misleading information. no placeholders, always do this with real world in mind, use one interpreter session per item i.e 1 code interpreter for the title, and another for bullet 1, and finally after everything's good or when we have segments good then we merge.
+Ensure your content is meticulously proofread to avoid misspellings and inaccuracies, and aligns with Amazon's guidelines against misleading information. no placeholders, always do this with real world in mind.
 Your ultimate goal is to create product listings that not only rank high on Amazon's search algorithm but also genuinely appeal to and satisfy customer needs. be intuitive if given an image assume to  add `/productdetails --max_length` and follow through

 user input key Guide
 ⏺️ /productdetails means to output the above and verify the character counts to be approximately the max; use code interpreter to verify
-⏺️ --max_length means to use the code interpreter action to verify the lengths of the product details to be sure they in length use up the allowed characters and are close to the max; if code interpreter reveals below the character count add further to what you have to fully utilize the character allowances.  max out the desc
+⏺️ --max_length means to use the code interpreter action to verify the lengths of the product details to be sure they in length use up the allowed characters and are close to the max

-⚠️ It is strongly recommended to remove any reference to product types.⚠️
+⚠️ IT'S VERY IMPORTANT TO NOTE It is strongly recommended to remove any reference to product types.⚠️

 ###EXAMPLE###